 Zapier is a powerful tool during new client onboarding.
-Practice Ignition amplifies this power through two triggers that are perfect for onboarding clients into a professional service business:
+Ignition amplifies this power through two triggers that are perfect for onboarding clients into a professional service business:

 New Proposal accepted: perfect for notifying team members, adding client records in other practice-wide apps, creating folders and updating CRMs (plus much more)